 Message from the CEO

-- delivers mass-participation sporting events that improve health, wellbeing and provide a sense of achievement to our participants
+• Delivers mass-participation sporting events that improve health, wellbeing and provide a sense of achievement to our participants

-- is open, inclusive and stimulate community engagement, civic engagement and local economic development
+• Is open, inclusive and stimulate community engagement, civic engagement and local economic development

-- provides a platform to inspire others to better themselves
+• Provides a platform to inspire others to better themselves

-- promotes innovation, collaboration and solidarity amongst participants and spectators
+• Promotes innovation, collaboration and solidarity amongst participants and spectators

-- has a positive impact on the natural environment
+• Has a positive impact on the natural environment

 We will continue to champion for diversity and inclusion within the marathon.
 We will be partnering with Light for World, SightSavers and APDK to help train People with Disabilities prepare for the marathon.
 We will also ensure that they are recruited to be part of the team that will be organising the marathon.

-Through the slogan of ‘a tree per runner’ we target to plant at least 25,000 trees.
-We acknowledge that the realisation of our ambition will be propelled through partnerships with stakeholders.
+We are committed to host a sustainable marathon and we owe it to future generations to protect the planet.
+Let’s use this event as an opportunity to raise awareness about sustainability and inspire others to take action.Through the slogan of ‘a tree per runner’ we target to plant at least 25,000 trees in 2023.
+We acknowledge that the realization of our ambition will be propelled through partnerships with stakeholders.

 Mobilise your family, friends and colleagues to join us and Run As One.